jtherrmann/16-bit-lisp/README.md

 ## Introduction

 Originally, my final goal for the project was a bootable, 16-bit Lisp interpreter for x86 real mode.

-Before starting this project I had not written an interpreter for any language.
-I found it too difficult to tackle the problem in 16-bit assembly, so I decided to write the first version in C and target 64-bit Linux.
-After implementing an interpreter in C, I had a much better idea of how to approach the problem using 16-bit assembly.
+I had never written a parser or interpreter, so I first wrote a Lisp interpreter in C, which gave me a better idea of how to do the same in 16-bit assembly.
 I decided on the following goals for the end of the semester:

 - Construct the following Lisp objects: ints, symbols, pairs, and the empty list.